kirkoo/deep-learning/README.md

 Initially created to moderate [The Devs Network](https://thedevs.network).

-**NOTE: The Guard is still in alpha phase and is not ready for production**

 If you need help with using the Bot or setting it up, join our [Support Chat](https://t.me/theguardsupport).